dariusf/fable/test/examples.t/crime.md

     `knife_loc = 'joe'`

 - `?reached(knife_knowledge, 'prints_on_knife') && knife_loc == 'joe'`
-    'There are prints on the blade[.'],' I told him.
+    'There are prints on the blade.' `1`
     He regarded them carefully.
     'Hrm.
 Not very complete.
 It'll be hard to get a match from these.'
     `reach(knife_knowledge, 'joe_seen_prints_on_knife')`

 - `?reached(window_knowledge, 'fingerprints_on_glass_match_knife') && reached(knife_knowledge, 'joe_seen_prints_on_knife') `
-    'They match a set of prints on the window, too.'
-    'Anyone could have touched the window,' Joe replied thoughtfully.
+    'They match a set of prints on the window, too.' `1` 'Anyone could have touched the window,' Joe replied thoughtfully.
 'But if they're more complete, they should help us get a decent match!'
     `reach(knife_knowledge, 'joe_wants_better_prints')`

 - `?reached(bed_knowledge, 'body_on_bed') && !reached(bed_knowledge, 'murdered_in_bed')`
-    'The body was moved to the bed at some point[.'],' I told him.
-'And then moved back to the floor.'
+    'The body was moved to the bed at some point.' `1` 'And then moved back to the floor.'
     'Why?'
     - 'I don't know.' `1`
         Joe nods.
 'All right.'